justicephysics/humanos2.0/earn-more-burn-more.md

 - **More** becomes **Enough**—the UTI threshold guarantees that basic needs are met, removing the survival pressure that drives the cycle.
 - **Burn** becomes **Thrive**—purpose replaces burnout.
 The mission replaces the treadmill.

-The Virtual Nalanda is not a self‑help book.
+The Justice Physics Nalanda is not a self‑help book.
 It is an **engineering specification** for a civilization where the e^m ↔ b^m cycle cannot exist—because the canal is wide enough for all.

 ---

 *"The 90% are trapped in survival.
 The 9.99% are trapped in burnout.
-The Virtual Nalanda connects to all 99.99%—and shows that the only exit is the Space State."*
+The Justice Physics Nalanda connects to all 99.99%—and shows that the only exit is the Space State."*

 **#EarnMoreBurnMore #Burnout #WarriorEngineers #SpaceState #HumanOS2 #JusticePhysics**